Telecommunications engineering: Sub-roles

 As structural engineers, OSP engineers are responsible for the structural design and placement of cellular towers and telephone poles as well as calculating pole capabilities of existing telephone or power poles onto which new plant is being added.
 Structural calculations are required when boring under heavy traffic areas such as highways or when attaching to other structures such as bridges.
 Shoring also has to be taken into consideration for larger trenches or pits.
 Conduit structures often include encasements of slurry that needs to be designed to support the structure and withstand the environment around it (soil type, high traffic areas, etc.).

 As electrical engineers, OSP engineers are responsible for the resistance, capacitance, and inductance (RCL) design of all new plant to ensure telephone service is clear and crisp and data service is clean as well as reliable.
 Attenuation or gradual loss in intensity and loop loss calculations are required to determine cable length and size required to provide the service called for.
 In addition power requirements have to be calculated and provided to power any electronic equipment being placed in the field.
 Ground potential has to be taken into consideration when placing equipment, facilities, and plant in the field to account for lightning strikes, high voltage intercept from improperly grounded or broken power company facilities, and from various sources of electromagnetic interference.

 As civil engineers, OSP engineers are responsible for drafting plans, either by hand or using Computer-aided design (CAD) software, for how telecom plant facilities will be placed.
 Often when working with municipalities trenching or boring permits are required and drawings must be made for these.
 Often these drawings include about 70% or so of the detailed information required to pave a road or add a turn lane to an existing street.
 Structural calculations are required when boring under heavy traffic areas such as highways or when attaching to other structures such as bridges.
 As civil engineers, telecom engineers provide the modern communications backbone for all technological communications distributed throughout civilizations today.

-Unique to telecom engineering is the use of air-core cable which requires an extensive network of air handling equipment such as compressors, manifolds, regulators and hundreds of miles of air pipe per system that connects to pressurized splice cases all designed to pressurize this special form of copper cable to keep moisture out and provide a clean signal to the customer.
+In telecommunication engineering, air-core cables are used in conjunction with systems of air-handling equipment, including compressors, manifolds, regulators, and networks of air pipes.
+These system maintain pressurization within splice cases to reduce moisture ingress and support signal integrity in copper cables.

 As political and social ambassador, the OSP engineer is a telephone operating company's face and voice to the local authorities and other utilities.
 OSP engineers often meet with municipalities, construction companies and other utility companies to address their concerns and educate them about how the telephone utility works and operates.
 Additionally, the OSP engineer has to secure real estate in which to place outside facilities, such as an easement to place a cross-connect box.